proveskit/Documentation/docs/overview/overview.md

 This satellite was launched on June 12, 2024.
 Due to an unexpectedly early deployment from the host vehicle the satellite was actually lost in space for the first 5 hours of its mission life.
 Through a herculean emergancy ground station effort from the amateur radio community though, contact was established and valuable mission telemetry was downlinked.
 This satellite unfortunately also suffered an early loss.

-## Elements of the Kit
-There are a few key components of the kit that align with the usual lineup of satellite sub-systems:
-    - Structure
-    - Electrical Power System
-    - Flight Controller
-    - Communications
-    - Attitude Determination and Control
-    - Flight Software
-    - Ground Support Systems